Brands who wish to see greater ROI in their influencer marketing campaigns need to be including Hispanic influencers in the conversation.

-Influencer Marketing is a multi-billion dollar business with one of the fastest compound growth rates in existence.
-One of the dangers of working within such a large industry is losing that personal, one-to-one touch when connecting with potential partners.
+Influencer Marketing is a multi-billion dollar business with one of the fastest compound growth rates of any global industry.
+One of the potential pitfalls of working within such a large industry is losing that personal, one-to-one touch when connecting with potential partners at scale.

-Here at Tagger, we’ve seen thousands of influencer campaigns executed by the top global brands and agencies and have found that there are consistent markers that make a successful outreach strategy.
-Here are a few tips for building (and scaling!) an influencer messaging strategy that connects and converts.
+Seeing thousands of influencer campaigns executed by the top global brands and agencies, we find that there are consistent markers that predict a successful outreach strategy.
+Here are a few tips for building and scaling an influencer messaging strategy that connects and converts.

 Filter creators by brand affinity first

-One of the best things marketers can do before reaching out to influencers is: research!
+One of the best things marketers can do before reaching out to influencers is data-driven research.
 You can do a keyword search to see which influencers have mentioned your brand (or your competitors) organically, or you can take it one step further and use technology to find influencers who have an affinity with your brand or your target audience.

 This is a more technical aspect of outreach strategy that makes a big difference in reply rate and ROI.
 Tagger allows our users to white label their communication from our CRM, meaning even though you’re writing, sending, and replying to messages on Tagger’s streamlined influencer marketing platform, it appears to the influencer as though you’re writing a personalized email directly from your inbox to theirs.

 Messages that appear as though they’re coming from an unknown domain may be marked as spam, or simply ignored.
 Tagger users also see success after adding their customized footers and signatures.
-In short, it’s always a good idea to take every opportunity you have to personalize or validate your communications with influencers.
+It’s always a good idea to take every opportunity you have to personalize or validate your communications with influencers.